matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 Enabling smart accounts allows you to onboard Argent account abstraction wallet users that have been using the first version of zkSync.

 - Use [this library](../../reference/concepts/account-abstraction.md#signature-validation) to verify your smart account compatibility.
-- Follow [this guide](https://docs.argent.xyz/) to add Argent login to your dApp.

 #### Externally owned accounts (EOAs)